Poseidon: Cult

-The worship of Poseidon was extended all over Greece and southern Italy, but he was specially honoured in Peloponnese which is called "the residence of Poseidon" and in the Ionic cities.
+The worship of Poseidon was extended all over Greece and southern Italy, but he was specially honoured in the Peloponnese which is called "the residence of Poseidon" and in the Ionic cities.
 The significance of his cult is indicated by the names of cities like Poteidaia in the Chalkidiki peninsula and Poseidonia (Paestum), a Greek colony in Italy.
 Poseidion is a frequent Greek placename along coastlines and the name of a Greek colony at the Syrian coast.

 In Ionia his cult was introduced by Achaean colonists from Greece in the 11th century BC.
 Traditionally the colonists came from Pylos where Poseidon was the principal god of the city.
 The god had a famous temple near the mountain Mycale.
 The month Poseidaon is the month of the winter-storms.
 The name of the month was used in Ionic territories, in Athens, in the islands of the Aegean and in the cities of Asia Minor.
 At Lesbos and Epidauros the month was called Poseidios.
 During this month Poseidon was worshipped as the "master of the sea" in a bright cult.